“We add items to the estimate that we know are going to get kicked out to give the adjuster something to do.”

 Think of it this way.
-Who would you prefer to buy from?
-A used car dealer that going in you know automatically you will need to haggle to knock him off his price.
+Would you prefer a used car dealer, that going in you know automatically you will need to haggle to knock him off his price?
 Even when you get the price down, are you ever really comfortable with the deal?
-They seemed pretty happy when you left the lot… How long until this thing breaks down?
+The salesperson seemed pretty happy when you left the lot… How long until this thing breaks down?
 What is that noise?!?!?!
 Or would you rather deal with someone that is straight up with you.
 A dealership that says: ”This is the price of the car.
 We have thoroughly checked the car and here is what we fixed.
 As a matter of fact, here is the documentation for any issues the car had and what was done to repair it.”
 They also give you a detailed invoice.
 There are no erroneous fees.
 Which transaction would make you feel more confident?
 It is no different with both the adjuster and your actual client, the homeowner.
 Do the job you are supposed to do and bill for that job.
 Stand firm on your scope of work and the proof this is what you did and why.
 They will respect you for it.
 Also, the homeowner will appreciate the work you did when you educate them on how you are taking care of them.

 Our industry has enough of a reputation already.
 Don’t add to it!
 Be honest, fair, customer friendly while also being profitable.
 Be open and confident knowing that your scope of work is rock solid.
 When you are standing on firm ground at the beginning of your negotiations, there will need to be a very good reason to give up any ground.